 At this time, DERE is mobile and tablet supported and will automatically adjust to the screen it’s displayed on.
 However, a mobile application of DERE does not currently exist.
 For best experience, it is recommended you access your DERE account from a computer browser.

 A Referral Code is a unique combination of letters and numbers issued to your practice allowing users you authorize to view and access your practice data.
 Your Referral Code may be copied and shared with colleagues as you see fit.
 Ensure only appropriate parties have access to the Referral Code.
-Only approve an appropriate user who is requesting access by confirming the both Referral Code and the user.
+Only approve an appropriate user who is requesting access by confirming both the Referral Code and the user.
 Your practice is solely responsible for protecting and issuing the generated Referral Code, and for approving and disabling users when appropriate.

 Account Security and Basics